Instructions to Authors

 Only digital files can be used for publication.
 We highly recommend that all non-vector based images (e.g., color, grayscale, or black and white images/photographs prepared with software such as Adobe Photoshop) be submitted as TIF files.
 These images should be submitted at desired publication size with a resolution of at least 300 dpi, although 600 dpi is preferred for optimal results.
 We recommend that vector-based images (e.g., cladograms or files prepared with software such as Adobe Illustrator) be submitted as PDF files.
 We strongly discourage the use of Microsoft PowerPoint for the creation of figures.

-Labels on figures should be sufficiently large (at least 2.0 mm high after reduction) to guarantee optimal results.
+Labels on figures should be sufficiently large (at least 3.0 mm high after reduction) to guarantee optimal results.
 Lettering within figures (e.g., axis titles, labels, etc.) should be in lowercase type with the first letter capitalized, without full stop, and using a sans serif font (e.g., Gill Sans, Helvetica).
 Parts of figures should be indicated by bold, upright (not italic), uppercase letters in a sans serif font without periods or parentheses.
-When several drawings or photographs are grouped as a single “plate,” they must be arranged as one unit on a single page, and each lettered with an uppercase block letter.
+When several drawings or photographs are grouped as a single “plate,” they must be arranged as one unit on a single page and each lettered with an uppercase block letter.
 Do not include titles such as “Figure 1” in the figure itself.
 Genus and species names must be in italics.
-Measures should have a single space between the number and the unit, and follow SI nomenclature or the nomenclature common to a particular field.
-Unusual units or abbreviations must be defined in the figure legend.
-Scale bars rather than magnification factors should be used, with the length of the bar defined in the legend or materials and methods section, rather than on the bar itself.
+Measures should have a single space between the number and the unit and follow SI nomenclature or the nomenclature common to a particular field.
+Unusual units or abbreviations must be defined in the figure caption.
+Scale bars rather than magnification factors should be used, with the length of the bar defined in the caption, rather than on the bar itself.
 We suggest using a color vision deficiency-friendly palette (e.g., blue-orange rather than red-green).

-Figures will be published at either one-column (~87 mm, 3.43 in) or two-column (~183 mm, 7.2 in) widths at the discretion of the Editor.
+Figures will be published at either one-column (~87 mm, 3.43 in), one-and-a-half-column (~135 mm, 5.32 in), or two-column (~183 mm, 7.2 in) widths at the discretion of the Editor.
 Maximum column length is 245 mm.
 Because the relationship between image resolution, file size, and dimensions can be confusing with non-vector based images, it is perhaps helpful to think about the number of pixels required across the image at a given resolution as guide for preparing figures:

 - one-column width, 3.43 inches X 400 dpi = approx. 1370 pixels across